JeremiahKaren/35percent.github.io/_posts/2017-01-25-draft-one-the-elephant-fva.md

 ---
 layout: post
-title: 'One the Elephant: £113m profit for Lendlease - crumbs for Southwark'
+title: "One the Elephant: £113m profit for Lendlease - crumbs for Southwark"
 subtitle: "Southwark receives just 10% share of profit from its joint venture with regeneration partner"
 published: true
 ---